Also available in: 繁體中文 ไทย 日本語 한국어

-Nice is arguably the most the most beautiful city in France with its beautiful blue sea, clear skies, and colorful houses that stand along the coast of the French Riviera.
+Visiting Nice should be on everyone’s bucket-list of things to do!
+Nice is arguably the most the most beautiful city in France with its beautiful blue sea, clear skies, and colorful houses that stand along the coast of the South of France.
 Because of this, it’s so often packed with tourists who crave the fresh air and its relaxing atmosphere.
 But if you come here at the right time, it can be less busy than Paris.
 It can be a place for peace, quiet, and relaxation where you can enjoy the pace like the locals do.
 Enjoy the bright sun, delicious seafood and southern delicacies, take a time to bask in the sun and have a drink or two!
-If you are wondering where to visit in Nice, here’s our guide to the best places to visit in Nice!

 Transportation in Nice